 However, no matter which stage you are in, no one wants to read an email with a boring subject.
 On the other hand, if you sound like a used-car salesman, your email will probably land up in the trash.
 You need to make your subject interesting, and value-driven and try to address a challenge that your candidate might be facing.
 Generic subject lines like “We’ve got an opportunity” or “Openings at Acme Inc” have abysmally low open rates.

 Another thing that you need to remember is that the Gmail iOS app only shows the first 36 characters of the email, so you have to make them count.
-In my personal experience, I have seen including the name of the candidate or some of the recent achievements or updates increase the open rate.
+In my personal experience, I have seen the name of the candidate or some of the recent achievements or updates increase the open rate.
 We have seen more than a 70% open rate in a lot of cases.

 In my personal experience avoiding phrases like ‘My name is, ‘Hope you are doing great’ increases the open rate.
 Try replacing these introductions with something which your candidate might be interested in ‘Congratulations on completing’ or ‘I saw you also like’ etc. Always address candidates by their name and never use generic salutations like ‘Dear candidate’.